UTC with Smoothed Leap Seconds (UTC-SLS)

 - At each full hour (and half hour), UTC and UTC-SLS are identical, even right after a leap second.

 The UTC-SLS specification provides a detailed explanation of the advantages of this particular choice among all the alternatives considered.

-The specification of UTC-SLS is the file draft-kuhn-leapsecond-00.txt.
+The detailed specification of UTC-SLS is the IETF Internet-Draft draft-kuhn-leapsecond-00.txt, January 2006.